nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 * Next, install the Sublime plugin 'SublimeLinter'.
 Launch Sublime, Shift+Command+P,  choose 'Package Control: Install Package', type 'SublimeLinter' and choose it from the dropdown list to install the plug-in.

-* Next, install 'SublimeLinter-jscs' by choosing it from the Install Package dropdown list to install the plug-in.
+* Next, install 'SublimeLinter-jscs' plugin by choosing it from the Install Package dropdown list to install the plug-in.
 [Note 'SublimeLinter-jscs' will only appear in Sublime v3.]

 * After SublimeLinter-jscs is installed, you need to specify the linting rules.
 The rules can be specified by directory (per project), but it is helpful to setup a default rules file that is applied to any javascript document that is a child of your home folder directory (and does not have a rules file).
 To setup a default rules file, just create a file in your home directory [~] called '.jscsrc' and paste in the following code: